cosmos72/gomacro/README.md

 Some features are still missing:
 * interpreted interfaces.
 They can be declared, but nothing more: there is no way to implement them or call their methods.
-  Note: interfaces imported from compiled code are fully functional.
+  Note: interfaces imported from compiled code are fully functional, and interpreted types **can** implement them.
 * switching to a different package
   (if you absolutely need it, the older and slower `gomacro.classic.Interp` supports switching to a different package)
 * goto is partially implemented, needs to be completed